The Quantum Measurement Spintronic Engine: Using Entanglement to Harvest Vacuum Fluctuations

-Quantum measurements have recently been considered as a critical process that could lead to active devices that use entanglement as a fuel \cite{elouard_efficient_2018, francica_daemonic_2017}.
-Indeed, the resulting projection that such a measurement effects on a quantum state involves an irreversible energy exchange between the system and the environment \cite{rogers_post-selection_2022} that can be viewed as a form of quantum heat \cite{elouard_extracting_2017}.
-The information obtained from the measurement can either be used by a Maxwell demon \cite{elouard_extracting_2017, bresque_two-qubit_2021} that can extract energy by applying some unitary transformation to the system, or the measurement back-action in itself can result in an energy increase that can be harvested into usable work \cite{yi_single-temperature_2017}.
-In the latter case, the device acts as a rectifier of quantum fluctuations \cite{jussiau_many-body_nodate, xiao_thermodynamics_nodate}.
+Quantum measurements constitute a critical process that could lead to active devices that use entanglement as a fuel \cite{elouard_efficient_2018, francica_daemonic_2017}.
+Indeed, the resulting projection that such a measurement performs on a quantum state involves an irreversible energy exchange between that state and the environment \cite{rogers_post-selection_2022} that can be viewed as a form of quantum heat \cite{elouard_extracting_2017}.
+The information obtained from the measurement can either be used by a Maxwell demon \cite{elouard_extracting_2017, bresque_two-qubit_2021} that can extract energy by applying some unitary transformation to the working substance (WS), or the measurement back-action in itself can result in an energy increase that can be harvested into usable work \cite{yi_single-temperature_2017}.